 Due to a large demand from Creating Circle Time participants, I have produced a CD called Creating Circle Time.
 It has 37 songs, and a booklet with written lyrics and action instructions for every tune.

 The CD's are available for $15 each, or two for $25, and can be purchased by calling Laura Armstrong at 780-450-4188.

 I do offer bulk pricing on the CD's as well; orders of 10 more are only $10 per CD.

 I have worked in the child care field for over a decade now, and have been running my accredited Waldorf dayhome since the fall of 2009.
 I am also the proud mother to three children of my own, two boys and a girl.
-I obtained my Early Childhood Educator diploma in August of 2014, and am currently working toward a degree in Child and Youth Care.
+I obtained my Early Childhood Educator diploma in August of 2014, and in 2020 earned a degree with distinction in Child and Youth Care.